-5 Reasons Why an Accountability Group Makes the Dream Work
+5 Reasons Why Accountability Groups Make the Dream Work

 “...You have a 65% chance of completing a goal if you commit to someone.
 And if you have a specific accountability appointment with a person you’ve committed, you will increase your chance of success by up to 95%.”

 Accountability is the foundation and leading tenet of the Art of Freelance online course.
-In the past few years, we’ve seen how the course has impacted the careers of creative freelancers who have embraced the course structure to complete their most important projects.
-In fact, in a recent survey we conducted, we discovered...
+In the past few years, we’ve seen how the course has impacted the careers of creative freelancers who have embraced the its structure to complete their most important projects.
+In fact, in a recent survey we conducted…

 9.75 out of 10 creatives told us they accomplished work on a timeline they would not have accomplished on their own.

-The weekly accountability check ins that are part of the course were not created so participants could point fingers and slap each other on the wrist when they didn’t do their work.
-The groups were created to collectively lift each other up during the process and march together so each participant could complete their most important work right now with the support they need.
+The weekly accountability check-ins that are part of the course were not created so participants could point fingers and slap each other on the wrist when they didn’t do their work.
+They were created to collectively lift each other up during the process and march together so each participant could reach their goals with the support they need.

 So how exactly does an accountability group make creatives more productive?
-After talking to many of our course participants we’ve discovered five reasons why an accountability group makes the dream work:
+After talking to many of our course participants we discovered there are five reasons they make the dream work:

-We’ve discussed before on our blog the importance of putting on your fucking pants in the morning and how treating your business like a business and not a hobby can be transformative.
+We’ve previously discussed the importance of putting on your fucking pants in the morning and the transformative power of treating your business like a business rather than a hobby.

 When you’re part of a group of other creative freelancers and you have a goal in mind, a plan to get there, and you’re sharing your work on a consistent basis, you commit to it more than if you were doing it by yourself.
 Also, by consistently showing up for others at a regularly scheduled time you show up for yourself.